goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - Now our `validate` function is getting called.
 - If we return the object from the `validate` function then redux form is going to automatically rerender our component.
 - To actually get these error messages to appear on a screen, redux form is going to take a look at every `Field` component that gets rendered in order words, It is going to look at each `Field` name property.
-- And then it is going to look at the erros object that we return from `validate`.
+- And then it is going to look at the errors object that we return from `validate`.
 - If `Field` has same name as a property that exists inside that object then redux form is going to take the message and pass it to our `renderInput` fuction.
 Idea is that our errors object has property name that is identical to the name property inside of `Field` component and it contains a string that error message will be passed down to `renderInput` function.
 - *Remember that the big connection between the `validation` function and getting the message into `renderInput` function is all about the `Field name`.*
 - We can check error message using `meta` property.